hite77/Resistance_Kata/README.md

 Also I would like to remove magic numbers from as many places as I can....

 It found an equivalent solution.
 So I changed the expected to match that path.... for given two.

+Worst Case is taking quite awhile... so for large values of columns, will be very slow...
+I would likely redesign the path to choose lowest number, if there is a duplicate resistance, then it would create a separate path, and evaluate the next positions lowest value.

+I would rewrite the algorithm to pick lowest number, and move across.
+Using recursion if the resistance was equal more than one way.